gvwilson/sensibleadventures/cloudherd/reboot.md

     *   round the corner and see Aft and a couple of olders next to the goof pen
         *   Grappa Gas (to Aft): "You must be enjoying this."
         *   Aft: "A bit, but not as much as I'm going to enjoy *this*."
-        *   Aft swings open the gate and whistles loud and long
+        *   Aft swings open the gate and throws in a sack full of peppers
         *   the goofs charge, knocking everyone every which way
         *   Aft follows with a bellow, swinging the gate post and knocking the soldiers over
         *   shouts "Go!"